ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ### Let's Encrypt DNS validation method

-DNS validation method requires to expose a "challenge DNS" record within the DNS domain associated to the SSL certificate.
+DNS validation method requires to expose a "challenge DNS" record within the DNS domain associated to the TLS certificate.
 This method do not require to expose to the Public Internet the web services hosted within my K3S cluster and so it would be the preferred method to use Let's Encrypt.

 1. Cert-manager issues a certifate request to Let's Encrypt